Neural Network Acceptability Judgments: Experiments

-We train sentence encoders to distinguish real and \textit{fake} English sentences.
-The real data is drawn from the 100 million-token British National Corpus (BNC), and the fake data is a similar quantity automatically generated by two different strategies: We generate strings, e.g. \ref{lm}, using an LSTM LM\footnote{Trained to a word-level perplexity of 56.1.} trained on the BNC, and we manipulate sentences of the BNC, e.g. \ref{shuff}, by randomly permuting a subset of the words, keeping the other words \emph{in situ}.
+We train sentence encoders on a \newterm{real/fake task} in which the objective is to distinguish real sentences from the BNC and ``fake'' English sentences automatically generated by two strategies: (i) We sample strings, e.g.~\ref{lm}, from the LSTM LM. (ii) We manipulate sentences of the BNC, e.g.~\ref{shuff}, by randomly permuting a subset of the words, keeping the other words \emph{in situ}.
+Training data includes the entire BNC and an equal amount of fake data.
+We lowercase and tokenize all real/fake data and replace out of vocabulary words as in LM training.

 \ex. \a. either excessive tenure does not threaten a value to death. \b. what happened in to the empire early the traditional roman portrait?